Serphyus/Dlib-Face-Swap/README.md

 This project is an ai project that uses dlib's frontal_face_detector and a 68 face landmark shape predictor model.
 The detector discovers faces in a live feed provided from a chosen capture device.
-When discovering the faces the program uses the landmark predictor model to create a set of landmark coordinates.
-These then get used to create generate dealunay triangulations which are used to warp the triangulations created on the image given to use as the face mask using an affine transformation.
-Finally the triangles of the face mask is applied to the capture feed's frame.
+For each face discovered in the live feed the program uses the landmark predictor model to create a set of face landmark coordinates.
+These then get used to calculate a dealunay triangulation.
+The same process happens on the image given as the face mask and for each frame the triangulations of the face mask are warped to the shape of the face triangulations in the live feed using an affine transformation and then rendered on top of the frame.

 ## FaceMask Demo
 <div align="center">